frankyeh/UNet-Studio-Website/doc/how_to_interpret_dmri.md

 A diffusion tensor can provide fractional anisotropy (FA), axial diffusivity (AD), radial diffusivity (RD), and mean diffusivity (MD).

 **AD**, denoted by λ parallel, quantifies how fast water diffuses along the axonal fibers.
-It is estimated by λ1, the first eigenvalue of the tensor.
-RD, denoted by λ perpendicular, quantified how fast water diffuses across the axonal bundles.
-It is estimated by (λ2+λ3)/2, the average of the second and third eigenvalues of the tensor.
-MD is the diffusivity average from the three eigenvalues of the tensor.
-It is often regarded as an approximation of the overall diffusivities.
-FA is a non-unit fraction derived from the ratio between λ1, λ2, and λ3.
+It is estimated by λ1, the first eigenvalue of the tensor. **RD**, denoted by λ perpendicular, quantified how fast water diffuses across the axonal bundles.
+It is estimated by (λ2+λ3)/2, the average of the second and third eigenvalues of the tensor. **MD** is the diffusivity average from the three eigenvalues of the tensor.
+It is often regarded as an approximation of the overall diffusivities. **FA** is a non-unit fraction derived from the ratio between λ1, λ2, and λ3.
 It has a value ranging from 0 (isotropic) to 1(totally anisotropic).
 Myelinated fibers have high FA and low RD (Chang 2017).

 Numerous studies have investigated the relation between diffusivity and pathological conditions: